E-Hossam96/NLP-Zero-to-Hero-TensorFlow/README.md

-# NLP-Random-Codes
+# NLP Zero to Hero from TensorFlow
-Random NLP Codes from YouTube and mini courses
+NLP Zero to Hero series on [YouTube](https://youtube.com/playlist?list=PLQY2H8rRoyvzDbLUZkbudP-MFQZwNmU4S) from TensorFlow.